nevenjovanovic/marulic-enjambements/README.md

 + Petrović, Svetozar.
 "Opkoračenje u srpskohrvatskom stihu: postojana podloga", Oblik i smisao, Novi Sad : Matica srpska, 1986, 231-246.
 + Skok, Petar.
 "O stilu Marulićeve Judite", Zbornik u proslavu petstogodišnjice rođenja Marka.
 Marulića 1450—1950, Djela JAZU, knj.
 39, Zagreb 1950, 167-241.

+## Digital sources

+A digital version of Judita is available for search (through Philologic 4 interface) in a [collection of works in Croatian by Marulić and Petar Hektorović](http://solr.ffzg.hr/philo4/hrvatski/).

+A digital version of the Davidias (and other Latin poems by Marulić) is published in the [Croatiae auctores Latini](http://croala.ffzg.unizg.hr) digital collection.

 # Annotation principles #